lgw2/lgw2.github.io/_teaching/csci127-summer-2020/syllabus.md

 the textbook, and completing the assignments.

+### Office hours
+I will hold daily office hours on Slack to answer any questions you have.
+Post in the #officehours channel with a question and we can chat about it in a thread.
+If needed, we can start a video call so you can share your screen.
+If you have anything that you need to ask privately, you can send me a direct message on Slack.

 ### Additional problems
 You can find some additional Python problems to work on [here](https://www.practicepython.org/).
 These will be particularly useful